 Carol Prior – Ngaro

 I am a direct living descendant of the Ngaro people that inhabited the Whitsunday Island and am one of the voices on the spiritual connection that is a link between us and our ancestors.
 I have been involved in the listening post that is erected on Hook Island, have taken an active role in works with the Environmental Protection Agency and am an active member of Reef Catchments Traditional Owner Reference Group.
-I am a mentor to the young ones and am involved in anything and everything regarding my county.
+I am a mentor to the young ones and am involved in anything and everything regarding my country.

 Sue West – Juru